 1974: Smallpox Epidemic

 Smallpox was caused by either of the two virus variants: Variola major or Variola minor.
-According to the reports, 60% of the smallpox cases globally were reported in India and was more virulent as compared to other parts of the world.
+According to the reports, 60% of the smallpox cases globally were reported in India and were more virulent as compared to other parts of the world.
 To get rid of this alarming situation, India launched the National Smallpox Eradication Program (NSEP) but failed to get the desired results.
 To help India with this alarming situation, WHO along with the Soviet Union sent some medical assistance to India and in March 1977 India was free from smallpox.

 1994: Plague in Surat

 In September 1994, the pneumonic plague hit surat and people fled from the city in large numbers.
-Rumours along with the misinformation worsen the situation and people hoarded the essential supplies.
+Rumors along with the misinformation worsen the situation and people hoarded the essential supplies.
 The mass migration from Surat to other parts of the country spread the disease across India.
-The main cause of the Plague was unhygienic conditions in the city such as open drains, poor sewage system etc. However, the local government of Surat cleared the garbage and clogged drains, thus, managing the Plague.
+The main cause of the Plague was unhygienic conditions in the city such as open drains, poor sewage system, etc. However, the local government of Surat cleared the garbage and clogged drains, thus, managing the Plague.

 2002 - 2004: SARS

-After the 21st century, SARS was the first severe disease which was transmissible from one person to another.
+After the 21st century, SARS was the first severe disease that was transmissible from one person to another.
 It was a severe acute respiratory syndrome and the cause of SARS was similar to COVID-19, named SARS CoV.
-This virus was known for frequent mutations and was transmissible from one person to another and through coughing and sneezing.
+This virus was known for frequent mutations and was transmissible from one person to another through coughing and sneezing.

 2006: Dengue and Chikungunya Outbreak

-Dengue and Chikungunya Outbreak both were mosquito-borne typical diseases and stagnation of water in different parts of the country provided breeding grounds for these mosquitos.
+Dengue and Chikungunya Outbreaks both were mosquito-borne typical diseases and the stagnation of water in different parts of the country provided breeding grounds for these mosquitos.
 It affected people across India.
 Several parts of the country were impacted due to these outbreaks and the highest number of patients were reported in the national capital i.e., Delhi.

 2009: Gujarat Hepatitis Outbreak